krkruk/mqtt-robot-framework/uart-mqtt-gateway/README.md

 # uart-mqtt-gateway

 `uart-mqtt-gateway` service translates UART full-duplex communication into MQTT-driven events.
-In that way, any onboard device shall be connected to TCP/IP stack and therefore be controllable remotely.
+In this way, any onboard device can be connected to the TCP/IP stack and therefore it can be controlled remotely.

 [System level component diagram](../uml/c4model/01_system_level/020_system_rover_software_component_diagram.puml)

-The service is meant to be a part of a bigger picture project that designs and builds a Mars rover to compete in European Rover Challange.
-The robot comprises several microcontrollers that control chassis and driving model, manipulator and inverse kinematics, science experiments and monitor power usage and li-ion battery management.
+The service is meant to be part of a bigger project that designs and builds a Mars rover to compete in the European Rover Challenge.
+The robot comprises several microcontrollers that control the chassis and driving model, manipulator and inverse kinematics, science experiments, and monitor power usage and Li-ion battery management.

-Each microcontroller shall be connected to a PC (x64) with a UART-USB converter.
-The `uart-mqtt-gateway` service shall route communication inbounds and outbounds.
-The application shall accept incoming UART traffic and convert the messages into MQTT messages.
-Similarly, the service shall deliver MQTT messages into corresponding UART devices.
-In that way, the application provides:
+Each microcontroller is connected to a PC (x64) with a UART-USB converter.
+The `uart-mqtt-gateway` service routes communication inbound and outbound.
+The application accepts incoming UART traffic and converts the messages into MQTT messages.
+Similarly, the service delivers MQTT messages to corresponding UART devices.
+In this way, the application provides:
-* full-duplex comunication
+* full-duplex communication
-* a universal interface to implement higher level logic (i.e., inverse kinematics, traversal planning, mission scripting etc.)
+* a universal interface to implement higher-level logic (i.e., inverse kinematics, traversal planning, mission scripting, etc.)

-The service is the key to integrate individual components into a single robotic platform.
+The service is the key to integrating individual components into a single robotic platform.

 ## Functionalities

-* **Hot-swappable UART connectivity**: Connect/disconnect your device on-the-fly.
+* **Hot-swappable UART connectivity**: Connect/disconnect your device on the fly.
-* **Automatic message routing**: Route messages onto corresponding MQTT topics, configurable mapping
+* **Automatic message routing**: Route messages to corresponding MQTT topics, configurable mapping
-* **Accept inbound messages**: Read inbound MQTT messages and redirect into corresponding UART devices
+* **Accept inbound messages**: Read inbound MQTT messages and redirect to corresponding UART devices

 ## Architecture

 The service leverages Java multithreading capabilities:
-* Any newly detected shall spin up a new thread
+* Any newly detected device spins up a new thread
-* Any freshly removed device shall be safely removed from resources and MQTT messages will not be processed
+* Any recently disconnected device is safely removed from resources and MQTT messages will not be processed
-* The service shall periodically (1s by default, configurable), check for new devices
+* The service periodically checks for new devices (in 1s intervals by default, configurable)
-* The service shall rely on a universally acknowledged JSON schema to map a device onto corresponding MQTT topics, as presented below
+* The service relies on a universally acknowledged JSON schema to map a device to corresponding MQTT topics, as presented below.
+Messages are delimited with `\n\n` by default
-* The service shall publish any errors onto MQTT error topic to notify a human operator
+* The service publishes any errors to the MQTT error topic to notify a human operator
-* The service shall not interfere with the payload.
-It shall read only one predefined field (`eventType`, by default) to match configuration and corresponding MQTT topics
+* The service does not interfere with the payload.
+It reads only one predefined field (`eventType`, by default) to match configuration and corresponding MQTT topics
-* The configuration shall be specfied in a separate file: `uart-mqtt-mapping.yml`
+* The configuration is specified in a separate file: `uart-mqtt-mapping.yml`
-* The application shall be launched at port 8088 by default (see yaml configuration)
+* The application is launched on port 8088 by default (see yaml configuration)

 [Sequence diagram](../uml/c4model/02_container_level/020_container_rover_software_sequence_diagram_chassis_firmware.puml)